 The Joshua trees are unique to this part of America and they are big plants of Yucca stretching their arms to the sky.
 Settlers in the area named them after the prophet Joshua but when we visited with the kids their mental association for the plants was very different: they thought they looked like Dr Seuss’ truffula trees!

-Joshua tree is a pleasure to visit at all ages but is particularly easy to enjoy with kids.
+Joshua Tree National Park with kids is a great place to visit.
 Limited in size, the park can be easily visited in one day and several hikes are suitable for children such as those along the Skull Rock discovery trail and Cholla cactus garden.

 Lassen Volcanic National Park by A Modern Mother